JuanSync7/Project_Chimera/PROJECT_STRUCTURE_OVERVIEW.md

 *   **`page.tsx`**: The entry point for the main landing page (`/`).
 It uses `PageShell` and aggregates various section components from `src/components/chimera/sections/`.
 It also manages scroll-based active section highlighting.
 *   **`globals.css`**: Contains global CSS styles, Tailwind CSS base directives (`@tailwind base; @tailwind components; @tailwind utilities;`), ShadCN UI theme variables (CSS custom properties for light and dark modes), and custom global classes (e.g., `.gradient-text`, tab button styles, roadmap styles).
 *   **`[subpage-name]/page.tsx`**: These directories (e.g., `src/app/strategic-imperative/page.tsx`, `src/app/architectural-blueprint/page.tsx`) define individual subpages.
 They typically use `SubPageLayout` for consistent structure.
+    *   `src/app/strategic-imperative/page.tsx`: Presents detailed content.
+Section 1.1, for instance, uses `KeyStatCard` components to encapsulate and present its main points with icons and summary titles.
+    *   `src/app/ai-pipeline/page.tsx`: Details the stages of the AI-Powered Design Pipeline.
+It features a set of shortcut buttons for quick navigation to each stage description.
+Each stage's content is often rendered by dedicated components from `src/components/chimera/pipeline-stages/`.
     *   Some subpages can also be nested under a parent route, for example:
         *   `src/app/architectural-blueprint/mcp-server-details/page.tsx`
         *   `src/app/architectural-blueprint/supervisor-worker-details/page.tsx`